ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 ```

 ## 🚀 Let's get started!
-Create a directory for our bot and 4 files in it:
+Create a directory for our bot with four files in it:
- - `bot.py` - program to run Telegram bot
+ - `bot.py`—program to run a Telegram bot
- - `config.py` - config file
+ - `config.py`—config file
- - `db.py` - module to interact with sqlite3 database
+ - `db.py`—module to interact with the sqlite3 database
- - `ton.py` - module to handle payments in TON
+ - `ton.py`— module to handle payments in TON

-Directory should look like this:
+The directory should look like this:
 ```
 my_bot
 ├── bot.py